 Calle 85 After Dark: The Record Store Bar That Became a Bogota Reference Point

 There is a specific kind of bar that every serious drinking city eventually produces: one that refuses clean categorization.
-Armando Records, on Avenida Calle 85 in Bogota's Zona Rosa, is that place.
+Armando Records is a bar at Ac.
+85 #14-46 in Bogotá, Colombia, in Zona Rosa.
+It is permanently closed.
 Approaching the address, the street already signals what kind of night is forming.
-Zona Rosa has two registers — the polished, hotel-adjacent circuits that run earlier, and a denser, more particular tier that assembles later and stays longer.
+Zona Rosa has two registers, the polished, hotel-adjacent circuits that run earlier, and a denser, more particular tier that assembles later and stays longer.
 Armando Records belongs firmly to the second category.

 Bars that work at this end of Zona Rosa tend to carry a deliberate tension between intimacy and density.
 The spatial grammar matters: how the sound moves through the room, where the light pools, how tightly the floor fills before the energy tips from charged to chaotic.
 Armando Records is configured to hold that tension, which is why regulars describe the experience in terms of the room's atmosphere as much as any drink they consumed.